How to Take a Boudoir Selfie: A Guide

 This is the kind of post that is useless without pictures – so I’ve been practicing with my own phone camera as well as my ‘real’ gear.
 Months have gone by and I am still hesitant to press the button and share because it means really putting myself out there and that is scary (as you all probably know).
 But if you’re interested in taking DIY pictures, here are some tips on how to take a boudoir selfie.
 These are all actually me!
 Most taken with my phone.

 Tips on How to Take a Boudoir Selfie

 Stand tall.
 Take four deep breaths.
 Add some hip swirls (move your pelvis in circles and loosen up your hips!
 Here?s a video on how to do it!
-It?s a great way to wake up your body and feel grounded into it) You got this.
+It?s a great way to wake up your body and feel grounded into it)?
+You got this.
 One of our mantras here is that the best thing you can wear is confidence.

 Have compassion for yourself.
 Taking a boudoir selfie (and potentially sharing it!) takes courage.
 Remember that you are a whole, beautiful person.
 Love yourself for trying this.

 Don’t fixate on what doesn’t work or look good.
 Edit as you go.
 Delete the terrible ones.
 No one needs to see them.
 Focus on the good ones and keep the gems.
 Professional photographers work on lighting, angles, wardrobe to get it right and even though we are professionals, it doesn’t always happen the way we want it for the first time.
-If the angle or lighting isn’t working – let that shot go for now and move on to the next one.
+If the angle or lighting is not working – let that shot go for now and move on to the next one.

 Where are you?
 What are you doing?
 What else is there?
 You can create a little narrative in your boudoir selfie to make it more interesting.
 Or at least check the background for things (like the dog hair filled vacuum I missed in the back of some of mine)

 DIY BOUDOIR POSES

 The best boudoir photos don?t look like you are trying too hard.
 They look natural and real – which is what makes them sensual and amazing!
 That is why I suggest starting with the mindsets above.
 Feeling grounded and alive and fully in your body is the place to start.
 Find the light and the scene and then you add motion and bring the energy.

-- Exaggerate Your Curves: Start by moving around and exaggerate the curves of your body.
+Exaggerate Your Curves Start by moving around and exaggerate the curves of your body.

-- Create asymmetry in your body: You can this by shifting your weight back and forth.
+Create asymmetry in your body You can this by shifting your weight back and forth.
 Activate your hands by running your fingertips along your body – one hand runs up along your body while the one runs down and then reverse.
 Touch your skin gently.

-- Position Your Chin: Use the camera to see the difference between keeping your chin up or bring it down and looking out from under your brow – which one looks better
+Position Your Chin Use the camera to see the difference between keeping your chin up or bring it down and looking out from under your brow – which one looks better

-Rotate your shoulders: Move your shoulders forward to show more of your clavicle.
+Rotate your shoulders Move your shoulders forward to show more of your clavicle.
 Then bring that shoulder forward and your chin around to almost touch it creates a beautiful space by your neck.

-- Play with your hair: Use your fingers (they are like little arrows pointing to what you want people to look at!) to bring attention to your face, your neckline, your collarbones, your cleavage – any place on your body that you want someone to notice.
+Play with your hair Use your fingers (they are like little arrows pointing to what you want people to look at!) to bring attention to your face, your neckline, your collarbones, your cleavage – any place on your body that you want someone to notice.
 Keep your fingertips soft and moving – you can trace circles on your skin.

-- Laugh: Anytime you feel like laughing – laugh!
+Laugh Anytime you feel like laughing – laugh!

 We keep tension in your faces.
 Often when we see pictures of ourselves that we hate – it goes back to us not wanting the picture taken and holding tension about that right here in our faces.
 So, your mindset matters.
 Relax your mouth.
 Relax your jaw.
 Relax your brows.
 Focus your eyes.
 If your face looks tense, go back to some deep breathing and then release any leftover tension by laughing!
 And take that boudoir selfie!